Growing up as the only child without many friends, I didn’t get much social training. I often asked myself “Why am I so weird?”.

 - Some have social anxiety that makes them believe that small social mistakes are bigger than they really are.

-- Some have Aspergers, ADHD, etc, making it harder for them to socialize.
+- Some have autism/Aspergers, ADHD, etc, making it harder for them to socialize.

-- Some have depression, which can distort the view on themselves.
+- Some have depression, which can distort their view on themselves and the world.

-Often, feeling that we’re weird can put us in a bad cycle.
+Often, the feeling that we’re weird can put us in a negative cycle.

 I’m weird -> Feeling depressed about it -> “Something is inherently wrong with me” -> Socializes less -> Getting less social training -> Feeling weirder and more awkward.